 Wind Power and Migrants

 As they migrate, birds and bats can be killed by impacts with the spinning turbine blades.
 Estimates of bird fatalities from impacts with wind turbines range from 140,000 to 573,000 birds annually (Loss et al. 2013, Smallwood 2013).
-Birds killed range in size from small warblers to large eagles and vultures and includes many endangered species.
+Birds killed range in size from small warblers to large eagles and vultures and include many endangered species.
 In the Great Lakes, endangered species that may be threatened by wind power include the Kirtland's warbler (Steophaga kirtlandii) and the piping plover (Charadrius melodus) as well as the federally protected bald eagle (Haliaeetus leucocephalus) and golden eagle (Aquila chrysaetos).
 Additionally, many bird species are protected by federal law under the Migratory Bird Treaty Act (1918).
 Many bird fatalities occur in large events on single nights due to environmental conditions like rain or fog, often coupled with lighting on the facilities accidentally left on, or other factors.

-When siting a wind energy facility, areas with high sustained speeds are usually preferred.
+When siting a wind energy facility, areas with high sustained wind speeds are usually preferred.
 However, these areas are also where birds and bats have evolved to migrate though, often using the high wind speeds to assist with their migration.
 Migrants will adjust their flight heights to match the most favorable wind speeds and directions and may wait for favorable conditions to occur before migrating at all.
 Favorable wind conditions may not exist everywhere and could lead to concentrating migrants in an area, such as along the shorelines of the lakes.
 These maps examine the current national and global wind conditions.

 It is estimated that more than 600,000 bats were killed by wind turbines in 2012 (Hayes 2013, Smallwood 2013).
-The majority (approx. 75%) of these fatalities were in the handful of long distance migrants like the hoary bat (Lasiurus cinereus), silver-haired bat (Lasionycteris noctivagans), and the eastern red bat (Lasiurus borealis) (Kunz et al. 2007, Cryan 2011).
+The majority (approx. 75%) of these fatalities were in the handful of long distance migrant species like the hoary bat (Lasiurus cinereus), silver-haired bat (Lasionycteris noctivagans), and the eastern red bat (Lasiurus borealis) (Kunz et al. 2007, Cryan 2011).
 Short distance migrants, including endangered species such as the Indiana bat (Myotis sodalis),

 Indiana bat.
 Photo by USFWS